 Free Native Plants Program

-Brisbane City Council offers the Free Native Plants Program to residents, schools, clubs, body corporates and registered community groups to plant within their grounds.
+Brisbane City Council offers the Free Native Plants Program to residential ratepayers, schools, clubs, body corporates and registered community groups within Brisbane City to plant on their properties.
+The native species provided through the program are designed to help grow our city's urban forest and support local wildlife.

 Who is eligible